 This is because even these more practical cars have undergone testing in wind-tunnels in order to produce a better drag coefficient not for added downforce and the like but for better fuel efficiency.
 Drag, after all, will cause cars to need more fuel to travel.

 The Toyota Avanza is a functional MPV that also promises enhanced aerodynamics

-Other cars, especially SUVs like the Suzuki Jimny, the Jeep Wrangler Rubicon, the Mercedes-Benz G-Wagon, and even the new 2020 Land Rover Defender, maintain boxy construction as a nod to their purpose -- crawling through rocks and mud.
+Other cars, especially SUVs like the on-sale Jeep Wrangler Rubicon, the Suzuki Jimny, the Mercedes-Benz G-Wagon, and even the new 2020 Land Rover Defender, maintain boxy construction as a nod to their purpose -- crawling through rocks and mud.

 The Hummer H2 is also of note due it’s the hilariously bad drag coefficient of 0.57 (insert laugh track here).
 It is, however, a respectable nod to the military-spec Hummer it was based on and the manufacturers didn’t exactly have speed and fuel efficiency in mind.